Hexagon/croner/docs/EXAMPLES.md

 If you provide a name for the job using the option { name: '...' }, a reference to the job will be stored in the exported array `scheduledJobs`.
 Naming a job makes it accessible throughout your application.

 > **Note**
-> If a job is stopped using `.stop()`, and goes out of scope, it will normally be eligible for garbage collection and will be deleted during the next garbage collection cycle.
-Keeping a reference by specifying option `name` prevents this from happening.
+> If a job is stopped using `.stop()`, it will be removed from the scheduledJobs array.

 ```javascript